Edugate/Documentation/rr3-admin/source/metadatasigner.rst

 Metadata (signing)
 *****************

-Current version of RR3 can not sign :ref:`metadata` by itself.
+Current version of JAGGER can not sign :ref:`metadata` by itself.
 We have here two (maybe more) options.

 Signing from cron